-This statement is based on publicly available details about Jemaah Islamiyah (JI).
-To the Australian Government’s knowledge, this information is accurate and reliable and has been corroborated by classified information.
+This statement is based on publicly available information about Jemaah Islamiyah.
+To the Australian Government’s knowledge, this information is accurate, reliable and has been corroborated by classified information.

 Basis for listing a terrorist organisation

 Division 102 of the Criminal Code provides that for an organisation to be listed as a terrorist organisation, the Attorney-General must be satisfied on reasonable grounds that the organisation: